spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 - testTool: Every `to` Element is a test tool for the `from` Element
 - testedOn: (AI, Dataset) The `from` Element has been tested on the `to` Element
 - trainedOn: (AI, Dataset) The `from` Element has been trained by the `to` Element(s)
-- underInvestigationFor: (Security/VEX) The impact of a vulnerability is being investigated
+- underInvestigationFor: (Security/VEX) The `from` Vulnerability impact is being investigated for each `to` Element
 - variant: Every `to` Element is a variant the `from` Element